-The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness that were neither day nor night.
+The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

 “Why?” asked Laelin.
 “One death is as good as another.
 What difference does it make what beast falls to your sword?”

 “Because,” said Sy, as the vast horse named Devil shied and grunted at the strangeness of the sand beneath him, “of all the things that I am, I will not be a hypocrite, as well.”

 The two steeds, white and black, slender and mountainous, wove across the slippery dune, approaching the lip of rock jutting out of the hillside.

 “You see yourself as a dragon, then?” asked the elf, her pretty head tilted in curiosity.
 “Not a human, cursed?”